 Most New Jersey towns created before 1800 were unplanned with irregular street patterns.
-Usually situated on major roads or waterways, these villages grew in random manner.
-Belvidere, the first county seat erected in New Jersey on a new site after 1800 was laid out in a clear rectangular fashion with a central public square which faced the courthouse.
+Usually situated on major roads or waterways, these villages grew in a random manner.
+Belvidere, the first county seat erected in New Jersey on a new site after 1800, was laid out in a clear rectangular fashion with a central public square which faced the courthouse.

-Plotted as early as 1799, the land for the square and the public buildings was donated in 1825 by entrepreneur Garret Wall of Trenton.
+Plotted as early as 1799, the land for the square and the public buildings was donated in 1825 by entrepreneur Garret Dorset Wall of Trenton.
 Dwellings on the perimeter of the Belvidere Historic District are basically vernacular structures dating from 1875-1900.
 The name Belvidere itself is reminiscent of classical revivalism which was quite popular in the early 19th century.
 Actually, the term Belvidere is of Italian derivation and translates into “place having a beautiful view.”
-This was probably the literal meaning for Warren County’s seat of government, which was described in the late 18th century as having a spectacular view; all the way to Philadelphia on a clear day.
+This was probably the literal meaning for Warren County’s seat of government, which was described in the late 18th century as having a spectacular view, all the way to Philadelphia on a clear day.

 Belvidere, New Jersey Historical Timeline

 John Reading surveyed two tracts of land on the site of Belvidere.
 These were separated by a line beginning at the mouth of the Pequest and running along what was later Independence Street.
 The tract to the north of that line was for 1,250 acres or more, and was surveyed for William Penn.
 The tract to the south was of the same size, and was surveyed to Colonel John Alford, of Charleston, Massachusetts.

 ALFORD TRACT HAS NEW OWNER

 The McMurtries, who descended here from Ireland, came into possession of the Alford tract in 1750.

 PENN TRACT HAS NEW OWNER